 - Performing performance management, availability reporting, and other administration

 - Configuring load-balancing and working with content delivery networks to improve the reliability and reduce the latency of the system.

 - Measuring the impact of changes to content, applications, networks, and infrastructure

 How are you going to do this!

-You need WebOps, you may be familiar with the idea of DevOps and the role of WebOps are still relatively new to the IT industry and there is still a level of confusion what the role actually entails and the fact that different people have different interpretation of what WebOps are.
+You need WebOps, you may be familiar with the idea of DevOps and the role of WebOps are still relatively new to the IT industry and there is still a level of confusion about what the role actually entails and the fact that different people have a different interpretation of what WebOps is.

 What is DevOps

 So let me try to explain, DevOps is not a role, it is a way of working that the whole organization has to buy into, from Management to Ops to Dev to Security and Testing.
 It is about breaking down the silos in the IT department and the communication barriers and supporting collaborative working across multi-disciplinary teams, through the entire project lifecycle from design through development to production support.